Back to Overview

 PASSWORD_AUTH_ENABLED Optional

 Set to false to disable email/password login entirely.
 The login form, sign-up page, and password reset flow are hidden; only OAuth login is available.
 Useful for SSO-only deployments where all users must authenticate through an identity provider.
+Also runtime-toggleable from the admin UI.

 Default: true · Example: false